xpdota/triggevent-site/pages/Timeline-Customization.md

 # Example: Adding Mitigation to a Timeline

+New: You can [record](tutorials/Timeline-Recording.md) mitigations from an existing log!

 Here's how you could add a trigger to your timeline to call out a mitigation usage:

 1. Locate the fight you wish to edit the timeline for in the timeline list.
 Or, if you are already